awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-transfer-server.md

 ### Ref<a name="aws-resource-transfer-server-return-values-ref"></a>

- When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the ServerId, such as `s-01234567890abcdef`, and the server ARN, such as `arn:aws:transfer:us-east-1:123456789012:server/s-01234567890abcdef`\.
+ When you pass the logical ID of this resource to the intrinsic `Ref` function, `Ref` returns the server ARN, such as `arn:aws:transfer:us-east-1:123456789012:server/s-01234567890abcdef`\.

 ### Fn::GetAtt<a name="aws-resource-transfer-server-return-values-fn--getatt"></a>